2017 NAEd/SPENCER POSTDOCTORAL FELLOWS

-Claudia G. Cervantes-Soon is an Assistant Professor of Bilingual/Bicultural Education at the University of Texas at Austin.
+Claudia G. Cervantes-Soon is an Associate Professor at Arizona State University.
 Her research interests center on critical ethnographic approaches to the study of identities, intersectionalities, and pedagogical practices with a particular focus on the fostering of agency, critical literacy/biliteracy, and empowered identities among children, youth and families from marginalized communities.
 In particular her research draws on critical pedagogy, Chicana feminist thought, border and transborder epistemologies, and decolonizing methodologies to her analyses of how global and neoliberal trends intersect with local frameworks of inequality in border, transnational, and bilingual education contexts and to revealing how individuals enact their agency in negotiating and resisting such structures.
-Her most recent research projects have sought to address issues of equity and social justice in two-way dual language education, and she is now specifically investigating the potential of cross-cultural/transcultural relationships of solidarity between Latinx and African American children and families.
+Her most recent research projects have sought to address issues of equity and social justice in two-way dual language/bilingual education, and she is now specifically investigating the potential of cross-cultural/transcultural relationships of solidarity between Latinx and African American children and families in such programs.
 Dr. Cervantes-Soon has been awarded faculty fellowships by the American Association of University Women and the American Association of Hispanics in Higher Education and she has published articles in the Bilingual Research Journal, Equity and Excellence in Education, Harvard Education Review, Race Ethnicity and Education, and Review of Research in Education among others.
-She is also the author of the new book Juárez Girls Rising: Transformative Education in Times of Distopya published by the University of Minnesota Press.
+She is also the author of the new book Juárez Girls Rising: Transformative Education in Times of Dystopia, which received the 2017 C. Wright Mills Award.

 Building Bridges of Black and Brown Solidarity through Dual Language Education